 The German Microdata Lab (GML) is a service facility for research on official microdata from Germany and Europe.
 The tasks of the GML are: a) to continuously improve access to and information on official microdata in Germany and Europe; b) to provide a service and research infrastructure for this data; c) to mediate between official statistics and empirical research; and d) to carry out exemplary research in the field of social structure analysis.

-- Candidate Campaign Survey
+- Survey research methods